reem-shaikh/70DaysOfCode/main/1-12/readme.md

 ```

 #### let
-> in memory both are stored in different memory locations
+> in memory both the variables are stored in different memory locations

 ```bash
 let a = "";